Head Coach Tod Kowalczyk

-Upon his arrival in 2010, Kowalczyk began to institute a culture of discipline and accountability for a Toledo program that had endured three straight losing seasons following its 2006-07 Mid-American Conference title.
+Upon his arrival in 2010, Kowalczyk quickly instituted a culture of discipline and accountability for a Toledo program that had endured three straight losing seasons following its 2006-07 Mid-American Conference title.

 2015-16: All-MAC Honors for Boothe & Williams

-Senior Nathan Boothe earned first-team all-league honors, making UT the only MAC school to have a All-MAC First Team honoree each of the last four seasons.
+Senior Nathan Boothe earned first-team all-league honors in 2015-16, making UT the only MAC school to have an All-MAC First Team honoree each of the previous four seasons.
 Junior guard Jonathan Williams also earned all-league honors as he was named to the All-MAC Third Team.
 Boothe led the conference with 19.3 ppg, while Williams tallied 17.6 ppg to rank third in league scoring.

 2014-15: Another 20-Win Campaign

-The Rockets registered their second-straight 20-win campaign, marking the first time UT has notched back-to-back 20-win seasons in nearly 35 years.
+The Rockets registered their second-straight 20-win campaign in 2014-15, marking the first time UT had notched back-to-back 20-win seasons in nearly 35 years.
 Toledo finished with an 11-7 league mark and earned a No. 4 seed in the MAC Tournament.

 Three-time all-league guard Julius Brown (16.3 ppg, 40.0 3PTFG%) concluded his Rocket career with a second-straight first-team award as well as another spot on the Collegeinsider.com Mid-Major All-American squad.
 Seniors Justin Drummond (13.1 ppg, 4.6 rpg) and J.D.
 Weatherspoon (12.9 ppg, 8.4 rpg) were each named to the third-team all-conference unit with junior Nathan Boothe (10.0 ppg, 5.7 rpg) earning an honorable-mention spot.